 Your final grade in Criminal Justice 494: Crime and Intelligence Analysis will be based on the grades you achieve in your course work.
 There is no exam.

-The following chart summarizes the course work for credit, each item’s weighting toward your final grade.
+The chart below summarizes the course work for credit and each item’s weighting toward your final grade.
+To pass the course, you must achieve a cumulative course grade of 50% or higher.

 Activity